LGBTQ Florida: Gay & Lesbian Walking Tour in Miami Beach

 It starts at the Art Deco Welcome Center, 1001 Ocean Dr., Miami Beach.

-Florida has no shortage of LGBT-friendly destinations and LGBT events.
+Florida has no shortage of LGBTQ-friendly destinations and LGBTQ events.